inpefess/gym-saturation/doc/development-guide.rst

       mypy gym_saturation

 #.
 The next step would be to run the test cases. `gym-saturation`
-   uses pytest and all the existing tests are `doctests
+   uses pytest and all the existing tests are `doctest
    <https://docs.python.org/3/library/doctest.html>`__.

    .. code:: bash